 The display is designed to show one row of LEDs of the 16 rows available at any one time.
 Once that row has been displayed, the next must be shown, and so on.
 The panel has protective circuitry that prevents the display from being enabled entirely if it is being cycled too slowly.
+It is possible to run it slow enough to see the cycling of the rows if you wish, but do be aware that you can't simply output one row and then expect to see that displayed.
+You must be cycling through all 16 rows (although, of course, you don't have to be actually lighting any pixels on any of those rows).

-It is possible to run it slow enough to see the cycling of the rows if you wish.
-The display can be considered as a pixels 0-79 (x direction, 0 being the left-most column) and pixels 0-7 (y direction, 0 being the top-most row).
+The display can be considered as a pixels 0-63 (x direction, 0 being the left-most column) and pixels 0-15 (y direction, 0 being the top-most row).
 As such, in order to display a single row:

-Set/Clear pins R1 and G1 as appropriate (pull low to display pixel) Pulse S low to shift in this pixel (repeat until all 64 pixels have been shifted in)
+Set/Clear pins $\overline{R1}$ and $\overline{G1}$ as appropriate (pull low to display pixel) Pulse S low to shift in this pixel (repeat until all 64 pixels have been shifted in)

-Note that pixel x=0 is shifted in first, pixel x=79 is shifted in last.
+Note that pixel x=0 is shifted in first, pixel x=63 is shifted in last.